dcu/go-authy/README.md

 To request a token via Phone Call you only need the user id.

-	phoneCall,err := authy_api.RequestPhoneCall("authy-id", <true|false>) # authy id, force
+	phoneCall,err := authy_api.RequestPhoneCall("authy-id", url.Values{"force":{"true"}})

 As always, you can use `phoneCall.Valid()` to verify if the token was sent.
 To be able to use this method you need to have activated the Phone Call plugin for your Authy App.

-You should force this request to ensure the user will get a token even if it's using the Authy Mobile App.
+You should force this request to ensure the user will get a token even if it's using the Authy App.

 ## Contributing

 Get the code:

     $ go get -u github.com/dcu/go-authy
     $ cd $GOPATH/src/github.com/dcu/go-authy